rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 ### 6.8.4 Oversized materials

+* Use discretion when unfolding oversized material; if the item does not warrant oversized storage, unfold it as much as possible and leave it in a standard legal folder.
-* Material that fits into a box should be boxed.
+* Oversized material that fits into a box should be boxed.
 It is strongly preferred to have a box as the top container if possible.
 * #### Oversized boxes that will be stored at the LSC (typically up to 20x24"; it is strongly preferred for all new collections to be sent to the LSC)
 	* Any oversized material that fits into a box and will be stored at the LSC should be given **regular box and folder numbers** in sequence with material stored in other box types.
 OP numbers should **not** be used for boxes being sent to the LSC, since the OP indicates a shelving location.
 * #### Oversized boxes that will be stored onsite (typically up to 20x24") (OPs)